Skrip42/NodeProcessor/README.md

 Node Process is a small procedural like program executable on top of php.
 The process consists of nodes and the connections between them, as well as the state of these nodes An important consequence of this: At any time, the process can be stopped, saved with the current state and continue to execute from the same point.
-Processes can be dynamically created using PCP, serialize, deserialize.
+Processes can be dynamically created using PHP, serialize, deserialize.
 #### Base usage
 Add
 ```php